Neoj1sec142/Java-etc/sect3/collectionFW/readme.md

     * void clear(): clears or removes all the elements from the colleciton.
     * boolean isEmpty(): is used to check if the collection is empty and returns a boolean value accordingly.
     Object[] toArray(): returns a new array from containing all the elements from the collection.
 In simple words the elements of the collection are coopied to an array.
+***
+### List Interface:
+- The List inteface in Jav extends the Collection interface and enables us to create a collection that allows storing a sequence of data.
+This, a list is a collection to store elements in a sequential order
+#### SYNTAX ####
+public interface List<E> extends Collection<E>

+* The List in Java is sequelntially ordered collection.
+Hence, the elements of the list can be accessed and identified based on their index/numbers
+* List allows storing duplicate elements.
+This means, List in Java is not a unique collection
+* Java List is resizable collection.
+This means we can increase or decrease the size of the list thereby  making it a dynamic structure
+* Since it is a resizable collection, one can add or remove elements from anu position in the List.
+This makes the list mainutlation quite efficient.
+#### Methods of List Interface:
+void add(int index, Object obj): adds/inserts the
+    specified element at a particular position in the list/ Any pre-exisiting elements at or beyond the point of intsertion are shifted up.
+Object remove(int index): is used to remove an element
+    at a spcified position in the list and returns the removed element.
+Object set(int index, Object obj): replaces the
+    exisitng element at the specified position in the list with a new specified element.
+Object get(int index):is isd to return a element/
+    object stored at a specified position in the list.
+In simple words, it is used to fetrch an element at the index. int indexOf(Object obj): is used to return the index of a particular element of the first occurence in the list.
+If the leemnt is not present in the list then it returns -1. int lastIndexOf(Object obj): returns the index of the last occurence of a specified lement in the list.
+If the list does not contian that particular element, it returns -1
+##### List Implementation Methods:
+* ArrayList
+* LinkedList
+* Vector
+* Stack

+#### NOTE !! :
+- If Lists and Arrays both store data in sequeltial order, why use lists over arrays?
+    * The limitation with an array is that it has a fixed length.
+Therefore, if it is full, you cannot add any more elements to it.
+Likewise, if there are a number of elements that are removed from it, then the memory consumption would be the same as it doesn't shrink.
+    * On the other hand, Java Lis can dynamically grow and shrink after the addition and removal of elements.
+Apart from these benefits, List implementations enable us to use predefined methods which make our task quite easy.